Guidelines for Leaders and Tail-end-Charlies (TECs)

 If there is doubt about weather, Leaders should consult with Walks Planner and make a decision about cancellation.

-Leaders should meet their group at Decks Reserve, welcome any visitors and guests; then make sure everyone has transport and is aware of the transport donation.
-Leaders who are not able to be a Decks should arrange a substitute to do this.
+Leaders should meet their group at Motueka Recreation Centre, welcome any visitors and guests; then make sure everyone has transport and is aware of the transport donation.
+Leaders who are not able to be at the Recreation Centre should arrange a substitute to do this.

 Leaders must brief their groups at the start of each walk about the route, distances, times, potential risks and hazards, and likely stopping points fro refreshments.